5 min read

 As a landlord, you can’t forego on paying utilities, but there are certain ways to cut costs.
 The trick is to do it in a way that won’t upset your tenants.

 Since gas, electric, and water are the three big utilities, these are the areas that are best to invest in conservation efforts.
-Here are some tips for lowering the bills for each of them.
+Here are some tips for lowering the bills for each of them for multi-family buildings.

 Gas and Electric